 Hi.
 I’m Dr. Barry Gillespie.
 I have my practice in the King of Prussia Medical Center in King of Prussia, Pennsylvania, the United States of America.
-And today we’re going to talk about some meaningful clinical experiences, and I’ll tell a few stories, and it’ll explain the power and the breadth of craniosacral fascial therapy.
+Today we’re going to talk about some meaningful clinical experiences, and I’ll tell a few stories, and it’ll explain the power and the breadth of craniosacral fascial therapy.

 In my career I’ve written three books, and my first book was in 1999, Healing Your Child, and then I wrote the seminar workbook and also the brain score book in 2010.
-And what I found out was because we were creating and discovering so many new things, these books became outdated pretty quickly after a few years.
-And I’d gone through all the publishing process, and it was a lot of work, and a lot of time, and I thought there had to be a better way.
+What I found out was because we were creating and discovering so many new things, these books became outdated pretty quickly after a few years.
+I’d gone through all the publishing process, and it was a lot of work, and a lot of time, and I thought there had to be a better way.
 So what I strongly felt was that instead of actually writing a fourth book, my fourth book would be on the internet, and it would be on my website.

 So if you go up to my home page, GillespieApproach.com, and go to the top line and you’ll see a little box there that says baby discoveries, and click on that, you’re going to see hundreds of posts there where we actually made the discoveries and things I found in babies and I have a few guests people that also made discoveries.
 So we have about 250 posts right now, but they’re just going to increase over time.
-And that is my new book.
+That is my new book.

 Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby with Distorted Head Experiences Massive, Rapid Improvement with Craniosacral Fascial Therapy Treatments

 So we have Corbin on the table and I had two students, two brand new students, first baby they were working on.
 I had one doing CFT in the lower body and another one doing CFT in the upper body.
-And I’m just holding Corbin’s head, and so I wasn’t doing any cranial work, I wasn’t really doing anything.
+I’m just holding Corbin’s head, and so I wasn’t doing any cranial work, I wasn’t really doing anything.
 I was just holding his head, supporting it, so he wouldn’t flop around.
-And as I’m holding his head I’m talking to mom and making sure mom’s okay.
+As I’m holding his head I’m talking to mom and making sure mom’s okay.

 So she drove over to her mother’s house, she walks in, her mother says, the first thing the mother said: “What happened to his head?
 His head looks different.”
 So the mother puts her hands on his head, and it did change.
-And the mother emailed us and she came in the next day and the day after that.
+The mother emailed us and she came in the next day and the day after that.
 Corbin got more therapy.

 So she was thrilled and her only complaint was he was too wiggling now, now she had to chase him all over the place because he didn’t move much before and now he was really moving.
 So it was a very exciting thing.
 It was very educational; it was a real eye-opener for me.
 It just told me how much the cranial structures are attached to this craniosacral fascial system.
-And even though I didn’t do any cranial work, just when this whole system started to get into play in therapy the bone started to move, the brain started to move, everything started to move.
+Even though I didn’t do any cranial work, just when this whole system started to get into play in therapy the bone started to move, the brain started to move, everything started to move.

 I was taught with the chiropractors doing cranial in the 1970s, I was taught with the cranial osteopathy in the 1970s and early 1980s, that we had to do cranial, and I found out that you really don’t have to do that, at least in some cases.
 I was just amazed that I was in the same mindset that the head is kind of a solid structure, but even at a five-month-old everything started to move and shift and it was just a real eye-opener for me and for all the students.